 Explore outstanding examples of late 19th century and early 20th century architecture influenced by the Ecole des Beaux Arts in Paris.
 From monumental structures along the Benjamin Franklin Parkway to equally grand but more intimate residences in Rittenhouse Square, see why Philadelphia is often described as the “Paris of the US.”
 Meet at the fountain in the center of Rittenhouse Square.
 BELLA VISTA

 Bella Vista (“beautiful view”) is a vibrant, historic residential neighborhood and home to the famous Ninth Street Market, AKA the Italian Market, one of the nation’s oldest continuously operating open-air markets.
 The tour will highlight the lively neighborhood’s architecture, diverse ethnic mix, and social changes.
-Meet at 10th and South Streets.
+Meet at the Engine Company No. 11 historic marker (1016 South Street, Philadelphia, PA, 19147).
 BEN FRANKLIN’S PHILADELPHIA

 Celebrate the 300th anniversary of this most famous “adopted” Philadelphian’s birth by following in his footsteps through colonial Philadelphia, beginning at the site of his home and print shop, Franklin Court, creatively commemorated by Venturi and Rauch with John Milner Associates in 1976.
 Explore the other significant sites of the birthplace of our nation and learn how American architecture, too, was born here.
 Discover some of the earliest style-conscious public buildings: Georgian, Federal and Greek Revival.
 Then learn about the recent new projects that have transformed Independence Mall.
 Meet at the entrance to Franklin Court, located at 312-22 Market Street.
 CONSHOHOCKEN (MONTGOMERY COUNTY)